emrgnt-cmplxty/fermi/docs/0.old/basics/hackathon-guide.md

 - The Smart Contract runs code and stores data on the blockchain network.
 - The front-end talks to the Smart Contract using an API (JSON RPC Interface).
-- `near-api-js` is a JavaScript library we've created to interact with Axion.
+- `near-api-js` is a JavaScript library we've created to interact with Fermi.

 - We currently support developing smart contracts in
   - [Rust](https://www.rust-lang.org/)